GustavoV00/Server-for-android-service/README.md

 ## How to run

 docker build -t image_name . <br/>
-docker run -o 5000:5000 image_name -> Needs to be port 5000, because it's where nginx is running
+docker run -p 5000:5000 image_name -> Needs to be port 5000, because it's where nginx is running

 ### Dependencies